ripaclub/zf2-hanger-snippet/README.md

 # ZF2 Js Appender

-This ZF2 Module aims to provide a fast way to configure Javascript libraries.
+This ZF2 Module aims to provide a fast way to configure code snippeds for JS libraries and more.

 ## Rationale